HackyChristmas/HackyChristmas.github.io/Day02/README.md

 And press F5 / Preview again.
 Do you have a snowman with a jaunty hat?
 Yes?
 Excellent.

 Before we move on, I'd like to point out something.
-Perviously, we had one `translate` before each shape.
+Previously, we had one `translate` before each shape.
 Now, we have a `translate` and a `rotate` that apply to several.
 We've grouped the shapes together by putting a block the `{` and `}` around them, after the `rotate`.
 We could have done this differently:

 ``` OpenSCAD
   translate([0,0,135]) {